How To Overcome Seasickness

 In order to ensure a greater percentage of your crew on deck at crucial times, have a good supply of seasick pills aboard.
 Make sure that anyone with a propensity to seasickness takes a pill before the weather gets rough.
 As for seasickness drugs, Scopolamine behind-the-ear patches, which can be obtained only with a prescription, work well.
 But there are side effects such as drowsiness, dry mouth, and in some cases double vision.
 The instructions indicate those who should not use them.
 The patches allow a slow release of the drug into the bloodstream, which minimize the side effects, but side effects are still there.

-There’s a fairly new ‘cure’ on the market called Motion Ease.
+There’s a fairly new seasickness remedy on the market called Motion Ease.
 It’s an emollient oil that you rub right behind both ears.
 It’s not a drug and we have had great results with students taking Offshore Sailing School courses.
+Once you get into sailing and get used to motion aboard, seasickness usually goes away, particularly if have the opportunity to take the helm and steer the boat which we emphasize with students in our sail and power courses.

 Tips For Avoiding Seasickness